Hecate2/Cpp_dev_final/README.md

 at `C:\cpp`.
 Move **EVERYTHING INCLUDING `.git` BUT EXCEPT** `CMakeLists.txt` to `C:\cpp\HelloWorld\win32-build` and replace every file.
 Then, **in Visual Studio**, right-click `Classes` in you solution `HelloWorld`, and add all the files in `C:\cpp\HelloWorld\Classes` to your Visual Studio solution.
 Similarly, add everything in `C:\cpp\HelloWorld\proj.win32` and `C:\cpp\HelloWorld\Resources` respectively to `proj.win32` and `Resources` in VS.
 ![Adding items to VS solution](./doc/images/add_items.png)
 Build and enjoy!
 If there are compilation errors like `unresolved external symbols`, check your importing of items first.

+Hints:
+1. It is not recommended that you replace `CMakeLists.txt` with our version, since your `cocos2d` library and VS project might have been placed in varied directories.
+A rough overwriting of `CMakeLists.txt` can lead to failure of compilation.
+2. You may find thousands of files created by Visual Studio to be included when you want to `git add` and `commit` some of them.
+Since your construction of developing environment can be different from ours, it is time-consuming to make a unified solution.
+So please help yourself to create a `.gitignore` file and ignore unnecessary files.

 ## Suggested development flow
 *Correct deployment is as important as elegant codes.*